2016–17 APOEL FC season: Semi-finals

 In the semi-finals of the Cypriot cup, APOEL were drawn to face Cypriot First Division side Doxa Katokopias.

 On 26 April 2017, APOEL all but booked their place in the Cypriot Cup final after clinching a vital 2–0 away win over relegation-battling Doxa Katokopias.
 APOEL took the lead a few seconds before the half-time with a goal by David Barral, while Iñaki Astiz settled the final score in the 62nd minute to give APOEL a strong advantage ahead of the second leg clash.
 On 3 May 2017, despite fielding a team based only on reserve players, APOEL easily beat Doxa Katokopias 5–0 at the GSP Stadium and booked their place to the Cypriot Cup final.
 Efstathios Aloneftis, Kostakis Artymatas and Facundo Bertoglio scored in the first 45 minutes, while Igor de Camargo and Vinícius added two more for APOEL in the second half.

 Final

 On 24 May 2017, APOEL suffered 0–1 defeat by Apollon Limassol at the GSP Stadium in the 2016–17 Cypriot Cup final, and lost the chance to achieve a domestic double.
-Paulo Vinícius scored the winner with a header in the 79th minute, despite of Apollon was playing for the last 30 minutes with a man down after the sending off of Alex da Silva.
+Paulo Vinícius scored the winner with a header in the 79th minute, despite Apollon playing for the last 30 minutes with a man down after the sending off of Alex da Silva.